InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 For the last Notebook, you could import you proper mp4 file video or audio, follow this:
-Click on the folder button on the left
+- Click on the folder button on the left

-Import your file inside the current path, say yes to the pop up warning
+- Import your file inside the current path, say yes to the pop up warning, you have to respect the naming or you will have to change the name in the 3 notebook

 ![Alt text](./img/warningfileuploadnotebook.png)